This document demonstrates how to set up and use the mobile badging feature of OpenOTP.

 Countrythen the user must

-badge-in/checkfrom the same country than where he is establishing an authentication on that third party system.
+badge-in/checkfrom the same country as where he is establishing an authentication on that third party system.

 Go to the Databases tab where you will find the database

 Physical Access & Mobile Badging in the section SQL Data Tables.
-That’s where information about the checks and the badgings of the users are stored.
+That’s where information about checks and badging of the users are stored.

 There is also the possibility to restrain the choice among the users you want to display on the database with filters such as: Active Users, Remote Work, Office Work, Has Absences, No Badge-out.

-You can also create some filters to display only revelant information :
+You can also create some filters to display only relevant information :